Championing chrononutrition with protein, the morning elixir for muscle growth

-Category: Climate Hits: 2Proteins are essential for body growth and muscle building.
+Category: Climate Hits: 8Proteins are essential for body growth and muscle building.
 However, protein metabolism varies depending on the body's internal biological clock.
 Therefore, it is important to know how distribution of protein intake over the day affects muscles.
 Researchers have now found that consumption of proteins at breakfast increases muscle size and function in mice and humans, shedding light on the concept of 'Chrononutrition' that deals with the timing of diets to ensure organ health.

 Read more https://www.sciencedaily.com/releases/2021/07/210719103109.htm